railgit/djangular/README.md

   - 2.change database username and password in settings.py file
   - 3.Then run ds.bat file and break it to do migrations
   - 4.For migration:
-        - (i) python manage.py makemigrations and Enter
+        - i. python manage.py makemigrations and Enter
-         - (ii) python manage.py migrate and Enter
+        - ii. python manage.py migrate and Enter
       - Now all the tables are created in postgres

   - 5.Type python manage.py runserver and Enter